shawna-p/mysterious-messenger/docs/_build/html/_sources/phone-calls.rst.txt

 Mysterious Messenger also includes "story calls", phone calls from the characters which the player must see before they can continue with the story.
 Story calls can be standalone, appearing on the timeline as their own story with a trigger time, or they can be attached to chatrooms or standalone story mode items as well and played after the main/parent timeline item is complete.

-To create a standalone story call, see [[INSERT LINK HERE]].
+To create a standalone story call, see :ref:`Story Calls`.
 Otherwise, the program will automatically create a story call if a certain naming convention is used.
 If the label of the parent item (i.e. a chatroom or standalone story mode) is ``newyear_4_2``, then you can create a label with the suffix ``_story_call_`` + the file_id of the character who will be calling the player e.g.

 ::